 We have developed safe operating protocol and risk assessments to ensure the safety of our volunteers, parents, babies and children joining the walks.
 The risk of transmission of Covid-19 is known to be lower outdoors and there are real benefits of being outdoors and active for mental and physical health.

 In England and Scotland, our Walk and Talks operate under a specific government exemption for charities running support groups.
 In Northern Ireland and Wales they are paused for the duration of tightened national restrictions.

 We’re adding new groups to our website all the time and we’ve introduced an easy way of volunteering to start NCT Walk and Talks in areas where there isn’t currently one running.
 We urgently need funding to help us run more our these walks to meet demand - you can help by sharing or supporting our appeal.

 Infant feeding support

 Our skilled breastfeeding counsellors continue to provide support in a range of ways - whether parents are breastfeeding, formula feeding or a mix of both.

 Our Infant Feeding Line (0300 330 0700) is free of charge and open every day from 8am to midnight, including bank holidays.

 Many of our local NCT branches and breastfeeding counsellors are running online Baby Cafes, breastfeeding drop-ins or groups.
 Search on our local activities and meet-ups page or message your nearest branch to see what support is available.
 In some areas we are also commissioned to provide breastfeeding and peer support, which currently includes online drop-ins and one-to-one support by phone or text message.

-Recognising the impact of the lack of in-person breastfeeding support for new mums and their babies, we are currently trialling safe operating procedures to enable our breastfeeding drop-ins to restart safely.
-This support is being offered as an appointment-based service and we hope to expand to other areas during the Autumn.
+Recognising the impact of the lack of in-person breastfeeding support for new mums and their babies, we are working towards trialling safe operating procedures to enable our breastfeeding drop-ins to restart safely with an appointment-based service.